Schludertrauma/XML-to-TXT-Converter/help/docs/LLM_TRAINING_GUIDE.md

 - Modern LLMs (GPT, LLaMA, etc.) are trained on raw Wikipedia with markup
 - It provides richer training signal than plain text
 - Models learn structured information representation

+**When to clean markup:**
+- Your model is generating Wiki syntax in normal text outputs
+- You need pure plain text for specific downstream tasks
+- Training smaller models that might overfit to markup patterns

 ## Advanced Tips